-How to Teach ESL and Live in Mexico as a Freelancer
+How to Teach English in Mexico

-The author and friend Froy in Mexico.
+The author and his friend Froy in Mexico.

 I am sitting in a lawn chair on my rooftop with my laptop on my lap.
 Helicopters buzz all around me.
 Today is the governor's annual speech about what has been done during the past year here in the State of Mexico.
 Most downtown roads are shut off, so besides the steady hum of roaring bus engines, I hear frequent bursts of car horns and police whistles.

 A Day in the Life of a Teacher

 Traffic being terrible, most of the students in my two classes this morning were late.
 Tardiness is common in Mexico—either habitual or caused by unforeseen occasions like today.